tshjustin/SGDX-dashboard/README.md

 3. Monitoring / Alerts -> If significant drop is encountered
 - Possible!
 Perhaps alert through email / SMS when significant drop

+### To-do
+1. Verify Periodic Queries and check if updates to DB are successful

+2. Set up endpoints